-Each opportunity requires that you return a form the to TRS.
-You must also buy and maintain Medicare
+Each opportunity requires that you return a form to TRS.
+You must also buy and maintain Medicare Part B coverage.

 If you're eligible for premium-free Medicare Part A, sign up for it.
-If you're not eligible for premium-free Medicare Part A, make sure you get Medicare Part B. If you don't buy and maintain Medicare Part B coverage, you risk losing all TRS-Care coverage.
-To learn more, see Special Enrollment Events on page 11.
+If you're not eligible for premium-free Medicare Part A, make sure you buy Medicare Part B. If you don't buy and maintain Medicare Part B coverage, you risk losing all TRS-Care coverage.
+To learn more, read Special Enrollment Events on page 12.